Making the zeroth-order process fidelity independent of state preparation and measurement errors: Zero-fidelity as an approximation to process fidelity

-In this section we briefly introduce symmetric, informationally complete (SIC) states \cite{SIC}, the process fidelity and a hierarchy of its approximations called $k$-fidelities \cite{Zero}.
-The zero-fidelity is the zeroth-order approximation to the process fidelity among the $k$-fidelities, with the level of accuracy increasing with the increasing order.
-The SIC-states (a total of four) will be used for state preparation in the zero-fidelity protocol.
-As opposed to that, the process fidelity uses the density matrices prepared by the eigenstates of Pauli operators for state preparation \cite{cycle}.
+This section briefly introduces symmetric, informationally complete (SIC) states and the standard formulation of process fidelity.
+The zero-fidelity protocol serves as the zeroth-order approximation to process fidelity within a hierarchy of k-fidelities.
+While standard process fidelity relies on density matrices prepared in the eigenstates of Pauli operators, zero-fidelity utilizes a set of four SIC-states for state preparation.

-The process fidelity can be written as where $P_i$ ranges over a set of Pauli operators and $\Lambda$ and $\Gamma$ are an ideal channel and an actual channel, respectively.
-The zero-fidelity protocol proposed in \cite{Zero} approximates the process fidelity, albeit without considering SPAM errors.
-Here, we will augment the zero-fidelity to account for SPAM errors in its estimation.
+The original zero-fidelity protocol successfully approximates this metric, albeit without accounting for SPAM errors.
+Here, we augment the zero-fidelity formulation to incorporate SPAM error robustness.
 To verify the accuracy of our augmentation procedure, we compare the obtained results with those in which SPAM errors were not considered.